Hoshikara/LucidWave/README.md

 Unnamed SDVX Clone SOUND VOLTEX VIVID WAVE Skin by kanemiko#2984

-Customized by Hoshikara#5973 (easiest way to reach me for issues/bugs/suggestions)
+Customized by Hoshikara#5973 (easiest way to reach me for bugs or issues)

 --------------------------------------------------------------------------------